-thus emphasising the character of a rotation of $\boldsymbol{R}$ by an angle $\varphi=\pi/4$. } \bea \boldsymbol{R}_{\rm diag} & = & \boldsymbol{M}^{-1}\boldsymbol{R} \boldsymbol{M} \nonumber \\ & = & \frac{1}{\sqrt{2}}\left( \right) \left( \right) \frac{1}{\sqrt{2}}\left( \right) = \left( \right) \ . \eea Note that ${\rm Tr}(\boldsymbol{R}_{\rm diag})=2$ and $\det(\boldsymbol{R}_{\rm diag}) = 1-r^{2}$, i.e., the trace and determinant of $\boldsymbol{R}$ remain {\bf invariant} under the diagonalising transformation.
+thus emphasising the character of a rotation of $\boldsymbol{R}$ by an angle $\varphi=\pi/4$. } \bea \boldsymbol{R}_\mathrm{diag} & = & \boldsymbol{M}^{-1}\boldsymbol{R} \boldsymbol{M} \nonumber \\ & = & \frac{1}{\sqrt{2}}\left( \right) \left( \right) \frac{1}{\sqrt{2}}\left( \right) = \left( \right) \ . \eea Note that $\mathrm{Tr}(\boldsymbol{R}_\mathrm{diag})=2$ and $\det(\boldsymbol{R}_\mathrm{diag}) = 1-r^{2}$, i.e., the trace and determinant of $\boldsymbol{R}$ remain {\bf invariant} under the diagonalising transformation.

-The concepts of eigenvalues and eigenvectors (principle components), as well as of diagonalisation of symmetric matrices, generalise in a straightforward though computationally more demanding fashion to arbitrary real-valued {\bf correlation matrices} $\boldsymbol{R} \in \mathbb{R}^{m \times m}$, with $m \in \mathbb{N}$.
+The concepts of eigenvalues and eigenvectors (principal components), as well as of diagonalisation of symmetric matrices, generalise in a straightforward though computationally more demanding fashion to arbitrary real-valued {\bf correlation matrices} $\boldsymbol{R} \in \mathbb{R}^{m \times m}$, with $m \in \mathbb{N}$.